Optimal Liquidation under Partial Information with Price Impact: Introduction

 \section{Introduction}

 In financial markets, traders frequently face the task of selling a large amount of a given asset over a short time period.
-This has led to a large literature on optimal portfolio execution.
-The existing work can be divided into two classes: market impact models and order book models.
-In a market impact model one directly specifies the impact of a given trading strategy on the bid price of the asset.
-The fundamental price (the price if the trader is inactive) is usually modelled as a diffusion process such as Brownian motion.
-In an order book model, instead, one specifies the dynamics of the limit order book.
-This is more complex but gives an explanation of the price impact in terms of fundamental quantities.

-Portfolio liquidation strategies are executed at a high trading frequency.
+This has led to a lot of research on optimal portfolio execution, largely in the context of market impact models.
+In these models one directly specifies the impact of a given trading strategy on the bid price of the asset and the fundamental price (i.e. the price if the trader is inactive) is usually modelled as a diffusion process.
+However, portfolio liquidation strategies are executed at relatively high trading frequency.
 Hence a sound market impact model should be consistent with key stylized facts of high frequency data as discussed for instance by \citet{bib:cartea-jaimungal-penalva-15} or \citet{bib:cont-11}.
-First, on very fine time scales the bid price of an asset is best described by a pure jump process, since in reality prices move on a discrete grid defined by the tick size.
+First, on fine time scales the bid price of an asset is best described by a pure jump process, since in reality prices move on a discrete grid defined by the tick size.
 Second, the order flow is clustered in time: there are random periods with a lot of buy orders or with a lot of sell orders, interspersed by quieter times with less trading activity. \citet{bib:cont-11} attributes this to the fact that many observed orders are components of a larger parent order that is executed in small blocks.
 A further reason for the clustering in the inter-event times are random fluctuations in the arrival rate of new information, see, e.g.~\citet{bib:andersen-96}.
 Third, the distribution of returns over short time intervals is strongly non-Gaussian but has heavy tails and a large mass around zero; to a certain extent this is a consequence of the first two stylized facts.
 Finally, there is permanent price impact, that is the implementation of a liquidation strategy pushes prices downwards.